 - Do I have to stay in bed all the time?
 Can I go to work?

-- Can you get up to use the bathroom?
+- Can I get up to shower or use the bathroom?

-- Can you take baths or showers?
-Should you lie on one side or stay in a certain position?
+- Should I lie on one side or stay in a certain position?